How do I File and Pay my Taxes?

 How do I file for Corporation Tax?

-Corporation Tax is filed online via iTax by filing an Income Tax – Company Return (IT2C Form), on or before the sixth month after the of of an accounting period.
+Corporation Tax is filed online via iTax by filing an Income Tax Company Return (IT2C Form), on or before the sixth month after the end of an accounting period.

 For instance: a company whose accounting period runs from 1 Jan - 31st Dec is allowed up to 30th June of the following year to file their Income Tax - Company Return.
 Filing after 6 months attracts a penalty.

 The Return covers one fiscal year which is a period of 12 months within which the corporation chooses to make its financial statements.

 How do I pay for Corporation Tax?

 Generate a payment slip via iTax and make payment at any of the KRA appointed banks.

 If the annual tax liability is projected to exceed Kshs.
 40,000, then you should pay in installments via iTax.
 This is called Installment Tax.